Blog

 Ding Dong Ditch using SDR and Arduino

 In this post we will be building a device to play Ding Dong Ditch digitally.
 The device will ring the doorbell every several seconds without pressing the button.
 This project is all about reverse engineering radio frequencies using a RLT-SDR and creating hardware using an Arduino.
 This project is heavily based upon the Digital Ding Dong Ditch by Samy Kamkar.
 The video is a short demonstration of the Ding Dong Ditch device.
+Once it’s powered by USB (or a battery) it will send out a RF signal every few seconds which will ring the doorbell.

 Read more →